 This native garden contains herbal medicinal plants, the mysterious lost camellia, quiet waterfalls, and what is Georgia’s largest native plant collection in one place—25 feet below grade.

 This sanctuary for Georgia’s native plants and birds was transformed from a 25-foot-deep former rock quarry.
 A waterfall cuts through the high walls surrounding the garden, down to a stream and nearby pond below.
-The towering canopy shades plants once used for medicinal, spiritual, and practical purposes by the Creek/Muskogee Indians and early settlers.
-This garden is home to the state champion Franklinia alatamaha—the “Lost Camellia,” which is now extinct in the wild.
+The towering canopy shades plants once used for medicinal, spiritual, and practical purposes by the Creek/Muskogee people and early settlers.

 Buildings & Grounds